 Securing a UK visa (non-EEA teachers)

 If you are from outside the EEA, you may need to apply for a UK visa.
 There are different types of visas, each with its own eligibility criteria.
-Did you know, for example, that secondary teachers in maths, physics and chemistry are currently considered ‘shortage occupations’ by the Home Office?
+Did you know, for example, that secondary teachers in maths and physics are currently considered ‘shortage occupations’ by the Home Office?
 This means that if you teach these subjects it will be easier for a school to sponsor you for a Tier 2 work visa.

 The UK’s immigration rules also fully accommodate qualified teachers coming to teach in England from non-EEA countries.
 For example, to meet the eligibility criteria for a visa to work in England, you will need: